11 Common Issues Found During Home Inspections

 11 Common Home Inspection Issues

 Before your home inspection starts, know that every house is flawed, and inspectors will find issues.
-There’s a normal but extensive range of possible violations, starting with small DIY repairs to larger projects that need professional attention.
+There’s a broad but normal range of possible violations, from minor DIY repairs to larger projects that require professional attention.
 Just because the house doesn’t meet some standards doesn’t mean you can’t repair them or sell it in the future.

 No seller or buyer wants to hear that the inspection revealed foundation issues because the fixes are usually expensive and time-consuming.
-But, to sell your home, it has to meet the conditions of the buyer’s lender (meeting safety and value benchmarks), whether a VA loan or a traditional mortgage.
+But to sell your home, it has to meet the lender’s conditions (safety and value benchmarks), whether for a VA loan or a traditional mortgage.
 You can get an idea of what foundation problems an appraiser or inspector will find by looking for:

 The foundation isn’t the only part of the structure that needs attention.
 There might be issues like a sagging roof, cracks in the exterior or interior walls near windows and doors, or uneven floors that could signal structural issues.
-A structural engineer can diagnose and offer suggestions for repairing the problems.
+A structural engineer can diagnose the problems and offer repair suggestions.

 The roof is another area that often needs repairs before a home sale.
 It protects the main structure and requires regular maintenance to stay functional.
 The inspector mostly looks for the health of the shingles, surveying for damaged and missing pieces.
-They’ll also look for water damage on the roof, the attic, and integrity issues like sagging.
+They’ll also look for water damage on the roof and in the attic, as well as integrity issues like sagging.

 Photo from Shutterstock